DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

 **Witness setting**

-Make sure only one witness set `needSyncCheck = false`, the rest witness and other fullnodes all set `true`.
-As it will make the first witness as
+Make sure only one SR witness set `needSyncCheck = false`, the rest witness and other fullnodes all set `true`.
+This will make sure only one source of truth for block data.
 ```
 block = {
   needSyncCheck = true # only one SR witness set false, the rest all false
 ```

 If you want to add more witness, add below changes to `genesis.block` for all configuration files.
-As tron will use this to initialize the genesis block.
+As tron will use this to initialize the genesis block, nodes with different genesis block will be disconnected.

 ```
 genesis.block {